This is what you as AirBnB host need to know about the tourist tax in Prague, called “Místní poplatek za lázeňský nebo rekreační pobyt”.

 Parallel you pay the fee to the city by using their account number from the website and using the variable symbol that your received when you registered.

-As by email from regarding city authority: The difference between “Místní poplatek z ubytovací kapacity” and “Místní poplatek za lázeňský nebo rekreační pobyt” is that the first one is designated only for properties which are designated for hosting (like hotels, hostels etc., “ubytovací zařízení je zkolaudováno jako ubytovací zařízení”) whilst the 2nd one is for hosting in normal apartments as it is the case with most AirBnB listings.
+The difference between “Místní poplatek z ubytovací kapacity” and “Místní poplatek za lázeňský nebo rekreační pobyt” is that the first one is designated only for properties which are designated for hosting (like hotels, hostels etc., “ubytovací zařízení je zkolaudováno jako ubytovací zařízení”) whilst the 2nd one is for hosting in normal apartments as it is the case with most AirBnB listings.

 Other districts of Prague